vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### ShortestPath

-The ShortestPath algorithm is used to find the shortest path between any pairwise starting vertices and destination vertices in the graph, which is suitable for path design, network planning.
+The ShortestPath algorithm is used to find the shortest path between any two vertices in the graph, which is frequently applied in scenarios such as path design and network planning.

 - NebulaGraph Analytics